FullStackMap/Front/README.md

 ```bash
 pnpm install
 ```
- to install the project dependencies.
+To install the project dependencies.

 3. Run to start the development server.
 ```bash
 pnpm run dev
 ```
- to start the development server.
+To start the development server.

 To run the project in a container, follow these steps: